w3c/tokyo18-workshop/minutes.md

 **Luc Audrain:** I'm afraid such sophisticated books are a very small portion of the industry.
 … It's a very big use case for us to be able to have some transformation from the indesign page to something that is CSS implementation.

-**Nathaniel McCully:** You come from an industry that is one of the most conservative that I have ever seen. very hard to convince anyone to move anywhere.
+**Nat McCully:** You come from an industry that is one of the most conservative that I have ever seen. very hard to convince anyone to move anywhere.
 … But competition is a way to encourage innovation.
 … Define yourself as leaders, as thought leaders.